Britain's May faces defeat in parliament over Brexit plan

 With a ‘no deal’ Brexit the default option if May’s deal is defeated, some lawmakers are planning to try to pull control of Brexit from the government.

-But though May is weakened, the executive has significant powers, especially during times of crisis, so it has not been clear how parliament would be able to take control of Brexit.
+But though May is weakened, the executive has significant powers, especially during times of crisis, so it was unclear how parliament would be able to take control of Brexit.
+(Reporting by William Schomberg; Editing by Catherine Evans)

-Additional reporting by James Davey and Elisabeth O'Leary; Editing by Catherine Evans and Peter Graff